 Just as I saved money cooking at home instead of eating out, making my own baby food was almost always less expensive than buying food already made.
 Since I love to save me a buck or two, the money factor was a nice nudge towards making our own baby food.

-There were times though, when homemade baby food wasn’t the ideal choice.
+Sometimes, homemade baby food wasn’t the ideal choice.
 I ran out ingredients.
 I just about had it with peeling and steaming.
 Or I simply didn’t have time to prepare anything.
 Plus homemade baby food wasn’t conducive for travel—when we went to Big Bear, we opted for convenience and bought jarred food.

 And if I could do this all over again, I would change a few things: